wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 * dApp script invocation is sent from a smart account: 0.005 + 0.004 = 0.009 WAVES.
 * dApp script invocation with an attached payment that is nominated in a smart asset: 0.005 + 0.004 = 0.009 WAVES.
 * dApp script invocation with two attached payments in smart assets: 0.005 + 2 × 0.004 = 0.013 WAVES.
-* dApp script invocation that performed two smart assset transfers and one smart asset burn: 0.005 + 3 × 0.004 = 0.017 WAVES.
+* dApp script invocation that performed two smart asset transfers and one smart asset burn: 0.005 + 3 × 0.004 = 0.017 WAVES.
 * dApp script invocation is sent from a smart account, with two attached payment in smart assets, and 10 smart assets transfers/reissues/burns are performed: 0.005 + 0.004 + 2 × 0.004 + 10 × 0.004 = 0.057 WAVES.
 * dApp script invocation issued an asset that is not [non-fungible token](/en/blockchain/token/non-fungible-token): 0.005 + 1 = 1.005 WAVES.
 * dApp script invocation is sent from smart account, with two attached payment in smart assets, and 10 asssets that are not [non-fungible token](/en/blockchain/token/non-fungible-token) are issued: 0.005 + 0.004 + 2 × 0.004 + 10 × 1 = 10.017 WAVES.